kingsquare/communibase-connector-php/README.md

 "objectType" should be the Communibase Entitytype, e.g. "Person", "Invoice", etc.

-"selectors" may be provided [MongoDb style](http://docs.mongodb.org/manual/reference/method/db.collection.find/#db.collection.find).
+"selectors" may be provided [MongoDb style](http://docs.mongodb.org/manual/reference/method/db.collection.find/#db.collection.find) as array-definitions.

 "params" is a key value store for e.g. fields, limit, page and/or sort .
 See [API docs](https://api.communibase.nl/docs/) for more details.